andy29485/some_game/ideas.md

 #### Attacking
 TODO: Polish and add as necessary

-Attacking is the main way of dealing damage in [Some Game].
+Attacking is the main way of dealing damage in
+[Return of the Horsemen: A Tale of Calamity in a Perfect World].
 Every attack will have a charge time, recovery time, and a cooldown time.

 Charge time determines how long the character will need to wait to perform an action after selecting it.
 Each action will have a specific charge time that